 Innovation Think Tank applicants are highly encouraged to attend the AMS Leadership Labposium in San Diego, CA

 Applicants are notified of acceptance

 Participate in the leadership Think Tank virtually

-Donor funded – no participation fees for the inaugural Innovation Fellowship Think Tank.
+Donor funded – no participation fees for the 2024 Innovation Fellowship Think Tank.